This Cheesy Shrimp and Grits Casserole is a touch spicy, with a Creole kick, and totally irresistible with layers of cheddar grits and sauteed shrimp!

 Sprinkle the creole seasoning over the shrimp and let it sit for a few minutes.
 Saute the garlic in the oil for 30 seconds.
 Add the shrimp and sauté for 3 minutes.

 Add the onions, cilantro, red pepper, lemon zest, Sriracha, salt and pepper and stir for another 2 minutes.
-Then take off of the stove.
+Then remove from the heat.

-When the grits are done baking, top with the shrimp mixture and serve.
+Gently reheat the grits if needed, then top with the shrimp mixture and serve.

 Adapted from my friend LJ's grandma's recipe.